destinygg/destinypositions/docs/politics.md

 Stock buybacks are sometimes characterized as being greedy, benefitting stockholders over employees, or as choosing to avoid investment into research & development.
 This is largely a fiction spun by the financially illiterate.
 [TBC]

 Unfortunately, some public figures (e.g. [Alexandria Ocasio-Cortez](https://en.wikipedia.org/wiki/Alexandria_Ocasio-Cortez)) seem to be ignorant on these points.

-## Robinhood

-On January 28, 2021, [Robinhood restricted the trading of certain stocks](https://en.wikipedia.org/wiki/Robinhood_(company)#2021_short_squeeze).
-In some media outlets and throughout independent media, this was reported as being a conspiracy of "the rich" against "the little guy," which was a gross misrepresentation of what actually happened and showcases a woeful misunderstanding of how finance works.

-For more information, see [my in-depth video on the subject](https://www.youtube.com/watch?v=DHM4gFiem7s&t=627s).